 Text processing is a standalone task, as well as a part of bigger workflows in different industries such jurisprudence, healthcare, finance, media, and marketing.
 There are plenty of techniques for deep learning that are capable of analyzing text from different angles.
 Here we can list natural language processing (NLP), natural language understanding (NLU), and generation (NLG).
 These algorithms can classify text by its tone and emotional shades.
 It can also detect spam, produce a short summary, or generate a large contextual text based on a small initial piece.

-Besides use in document processing, machine translation, and communication technologies, there are other applications based on explainable AI.
+Besides use in intelligent document processing, machine translation, and communication technologies, there are other applications based on explainable AI.

 Self harm or suicide prediction